An email list is a no-brainer for every author.

 They offer a “Free”, “Creator”, and “Creator Pro” plan.

-Let’s take a look at an example, of an author who accumulated 5,000 contacts on their list.
+Let’s take a look at an example of an author who accumulated 5,000 contacts on their list.

-Yearly pricing has them paying $66/m or $93/m depending on their plan, so it’s that cheap.
+Yearly pricing has them paying $66/m or $93/m depending on their plan.
+For some authors, ConvertKit can really be overkill.

 If your author business has many different aspects to it (email blasts, lead magnets, paid digital products, etc), ConvertKit is the platform for you.